Functional safety and security solutions

 In November 2011, the ISO 26262 international standard for functional safety for electrical and/or electronic systems in cars was released.
 The work required from electronic system developers—such as constructing a safety concept and performing qualitative and quantitative safety analysis—has increased.
 Consideration of the 2nd edition of ISO 26262 has also started, so it can be expected that developer work will further increase when new requirements are added.
 In addition, communications with systems outside of the car are important for autonomous driving because the car needs to be controlled in coordination with other vehicles and traffic infrastructure information, so communication security must also be considered.
 Many concerns have already been brought up by academic conferences, papers, and so on, demonstrating the importance of security.
 Due to this direction, the automotive industry as a whole needs to take care of security.
 Standardization of security is advancing in many countries, and standardization has become a requirement just as it has for functional safety.
 Consequently it is expected that the burden on development will further increase.

-Together with our customers around the world and as the holder of the world‘s top share in the automotive semiconductor business Renesas has been investigating state-of-the-art functional safety and security technologies.
+Together with our customers around the world and as the holder of a top-level global share in the automotive semiconductor business Renesas has been investigating state-of-the-art functional safety and security technologies.
 We have been participating in ISO Working Group for ISO 26262 and other standardization activities to lead the development of functional safety and security technologies globally.
 Leveraging our core competences of the vast experience gained through these activities and our proven track record recognized by our many customers, we propose new system solutions that are optimized to our customers' systems and that can easily satisfy functional safety and security requirements.

 Functional Safety & Security Support Program for Automotive